-are defined with respect to the midline of the viewer (e.g., aligned with the gaze, head orientation, or trunk of the viewer), the environment (e.g., based on landmarks such as the walls of a room, or defined gravitationally), or the object (e.g., determined by the intrinsic characteristics of objects, such as principal axes of elongation or symmetry).
-Under most viewing conditions, these frames are all aligned, so there is no way to evaluate which reference frame determines the spatial coding of stimuli and the subsequent neglect behavior.
-Recent evidence, however, obtained from a host of neuropsychological studies, suggests that neglect behavior is sensitive to spatial information defined with respect to multiple, distinct reference frames.
+A key issue to be addressed in understanding neglect is to specify what constitutes "left"---that is, With respect to what frame of reference is the left side defined such that information to the left of the midline is neglected?
+Possible reference frames include those whose origin and axes are defined with respect to the midline of the viewer (e.g., aligned with the gaze, head orientation or trunk of the viewer), environment (e.g., based on landmarks such as the walls of a room, or defined gravitationally), or object (e.g., determined by the intrinsic characteristics of objects such as principal axes of elongation or symmetry).
+Under most viewing conditions, these frames are all aligned, so there is no way to evaluate which reference frame determines the spatial coding of stimuli and of the subsequent neglect behavior.
+Recent evidence, however, obtained from a host of neuropsychological studies suggests that neglect behavior is sensitive to spatial information defined simultaneously with respect to multiple reference frames.
 In light of this evidence, it becomes important to understand how information coded in these different reference frames is integrated to yield coherent behavior.

-In this paper, we examine specifically how information appearing on the left, defined by multiple reference frames, manifests in patients' figure-copying performance.
-We focus on two major reference frames, one defined egocentrically by the midline of the viewer, and the other defined allocentrically by the midline of an object.
+In this paper, we examine specifically how information appearing on the left, defined in multiple reference frames simultaneously, manifests in the patients' figure-copying performance.
+We focus on two major reference frames, one defined egocentrically or by the midline of the viewer, and the other defined allocentrically, by the midline of an object.
 In addition, we explore how spatial coding is affected by the complexity of the object being copied.
-We start off by reviewing current findings that support the influence of these two forms of reference frame in neglect.
-Then, in the first experiment, we present empirical data from a task in which the neglect patients copy a single daisy presented in differing orientations.
+We start off by reviewing current findings that support the presence of these two forms of reference frame in neglect.
+Then, in the first experiment, we present empirical data on a task in which the neglect patients copy a single daisy presented in differing orientations.
 To account for these data, we formulate a computational account of the way in which the activation of spatial information, defined in multiple reference frames, may be synthesized to subserve behavior, and we present data obtained from such a computational demonstration.
-We extend the account in the second experiment by including empirical data on a more complex figure-copying task and by showing that the critical assumptions underlying the computational model are sufficiently general to account for neglect performance under these more challenging conditions.
+We extend the account in the second experiment, by including empirical data on a more complex figure-copying task and by showing that the critical assumptions underlying the computational model are sufficient to account for the neglect performance under these more challenging conditions.

-Object-Centered Neglect
+Object-centered neglect

-Evidence for neglect that is defined with respect to the midline of the viewer is well established and not particularly controversial.
-For example, there is a general consensus that early visual information is encoded with respect to retinal location and gaze direction (Andersen, Essick, & Siegel, 1985; Colby & Goldberg, 1999), and there now exist numerous studies reporting neglect for spatial information appearing to the left of the retinal, head, and/or trunk midline (e.g., Bartolomeo & Chokron, 1999; Behrmann, Ghiselli-Crippa, Sweeney, Di Matteo, & Kass, 2002; Beschin, Cubelli, Della Sala, & Spinazzola, 1997; Bisiach, Capitani, & Porta, 1985; Chokron & Imbert, 1995; Hillis & Rapp, 1998; Karnath, Schenkel, & Fischer, 1991; Kooistra & Heilman, 1989; Vuilleumier, Valenza, Mayer, Perrig, & Landis, 1999).
+Evidence for neglect that is defined with respect to the midline of the viewer is well-established and not particularly controversial.
+For example, there is general consensus that early visual information is encoded with respect to retinal location and gaze direction (Andersen, Essick, & Siegel, 1985; Colby & Goldberg, 1999), and there now exist numerous studies reporting neglect for spatial information appearing to the left of the retinal, head and/or trunk midline (for example, Bartolomeo & Chokron, 1999; Behrmann, Ghiselli-Crippa, Sweeney, Dimatteo, & Kass, in press; Beschin, Cubelli, Della Sala, & Spinazzola, 1997; Bisiach, Capitani, & Porta, 1985; Chokron & Imbert, 1995; Hillis & Rapp, 1998; Karnath, Schenkel, & Fisher, 1991; Kooistra & Heilman, 1989; Vuilleumier, Valenza, Mayer, Perrig, & Landis, 1999).